iNavFlight/inav/docs/VTOL.md

   - PIDs for Navigation Modes
   - TPA (Throttle PID Attenuation) Settings
   - Rate Settings
   - ·······

-# Configuring as a Normal FixedWing/Multi-Copter in two profiles
+# STEP1&2: Configuring as a Normal fixed-wing/Multi-Copter in two profiles separately

-To set up your vehicle as a normal FixedWing or multi-copter, follow these steps:
+To set up your model as a normal fixed-wing or multi-copter in the first profile, follow these steps:

 1. **Select the Mixer Profile and PID Profile:**
    - In the CLI, switch to the mixer_profile and pid_profile you wish to set first:
      ```
-     mixer_profile 1
+     mixer_profile 1 #in this example, we set profile 1 first
      set mixer_pid_profile_linking = ON  # Let the mixer_profile handle the pid_profile on this mixer_profile
      save
      ```

-2. **Configure the FixedWing/Multi-Copter:**
+2. **Configure the fixed-wing/Multi-Copter:**
-   - Configure your vehicle as you normally would, or you can copy and paste default settings to expedite the process.
+   - Configure your fixed-wing/Multi-Copter as you normally would, or you can copy and paste default settings to expedite the process.
    - Consider conducting a test flight to ensure that everything operates as expected.
 And tune the settings, trim the servos.
    - You may encoter display probelms in the output mapping of the configurator, it differs from the actual mapping in FC.
 You can add a dummy motormix (throttle=0.01,props removed) or dummy servomix (rate=1) if needed, and delete them once all settings are finalized.